cwdeee/trust-network-guidelines/docs/materials.md

 - Slang words and dialect: It is advisable to get a representative of your target population (e.g., teenagers, undergraduate students) to check for potential slang words).
 - Items are words in a language commonly spoken as a foreign language, such as English, French, or Italian.

-## How to determine the effect of a specific variable based on lexical decision data
+## How to determine the effect of a specific variable based on lexical decision data {#matching}
 If we are interested in the effect of a given variable, we have several different paradigms available:

 - Orthogonal design: Select words and non-words so they vary maximally on the variable of interest while keeping the conditions comparable to all other variables listed above.
 Although it’s sometimes unavoidable to use such a design, there are some disadvantages: